Senate Democrats urge changes for student loan borrowers in bankruptcy

 “To ensure that every borrower can benefit from these changes, we have asked [the Justice Department] to request a pause of any active bankruptcy case if the borrower wishes,” Cardona wrote.

 Senate Democrats in their letter also questioned whether the Justice Department has issued guidance to its attorneys handling active bankruptcy cases about borrowers having the option to temporarily table their cases during the pandemic.
-They also asked for information about public outreach to ensure borrowers and their attorneys are aware of the option.
+They also asked for information about public outreach to ensure that borrowers and their attorneys are aware of the option.

 In the last decade, the Education Department has considered revising its bankruptcy policy several times.
 In 2018, the department asked the public for feedback on whether updates were needed.
 The agency questioned whether borrowers were being discouraged from seeking help because its standard was too prohibitive.

-While the department could better define what constitutes undue hardship, Congress must ultimately do the heavy lifting to reform how student loans are treated in bankruptcy.
+While the department could better define what constitutes undue hardship, Congress must ultimately do the heavy lifting to change how student loans are treated in bankruptcy.

 Durbin, chairman of the Senate Judiciary Committee, and Sen. John Cornyn (R-Tex.) have sponsored a bill that would allow borrowers to discharge their federal student loans through bankruptcy after 10 years, similar to old bankruptcy rules.
 The bipartisan interest from lawmakers and the administration in bankruptcy reform is reviving the movement, after years of failed efforts to streamline the process.